drseg/swift-fsm/README.md

 }
 ```

-`then()` with no argument means ‘no change’, and the FSM will remain in the current state.
+`then()` with no argument means ‘no state change’, and the FSM will remain in the current state.
 The actions pipe is also optional - if a transition performs no actions, it can be omitted.

 ### Super States